qiancheng0/Toolink/README.md

 # LLaMA - Toolink

-We release here the code for the main experiments in paper *LLaMA-Toolink: Linking Toolkits and Tool-Using through Chain-of-Solving*, including the code of experiments on LLaMA-Toolink and ChatGPT, and the training of LLaMA-7B.
+We release here the code for the main experiments in paper *Toolink: Linking Toolkit Creation and Using through Chain-of-Solving on Open-Source Model*, including the code of experiments on LLaMA-Toolink and ChatGPT, and the training of LLaMA-7B.
 We also release the base training dataset for tool-using.
 Please refer to our paper for more details.

 ## Preparation